flux-web/flux-web/README.md

 Please see the [Weave Flux setup documentation](https://github.com/weaveworks/flux/blob/master/site/standalone/installing.md) for setting up Flux.

-To use Flux-web, you should deploy flux-web a seperate deploymenty, see `deploy/flux-web-deploy.yaml`.
+To use Flux-web, you should deploy a seperate deploymenty, see `deploy/flux-web-deploy.yaml`.

 Set the following environment variables in your chosen deployment: